What is a video CV? As new generations have joined the workforce, the job search an

 It’s highly likely that at some point, a stressful situation will occur at work.
 A potential employer will want to know then, that you can handle these kinds of situations whilst remaining productive and professional.

-So, alongside the more clear-cut interview questions like ‘what are your hobbies and interests?’ and ‘where else are you interviewing?’, employers will often ask a question like ‘how do you handle stress?’ to gain insight into your behaviour, your personality, and how these would fit into their business.
+So, alongside the more clear-cut job interview questions like ‘what are your hobbies and interests?’ and ‘where else are you interviewing?’, employers will often ask a question like ‘how do you handle stress?’ to gain insight into your behaviour, your personality, and how these would fit into their business.

-Because it is so open-ended, this question can be a particularly difficult one to answer.
+Because it is so open-ended, this interview question can be a particularly difficult one to answer.
 So in order to work out the best approach, let’s look first of all why employers choose to ask it…

 You might be surprised to know that employers don’t actually want to hear that you never feel stressed, or that you’ve never been involved in a stressful situation.